andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/19/18 | `cw33` | This class was an introduction to Python dictionaries  This directory is a placeholder.
 10/17/18 | `cw32` | Today was an introduction to processing command line arguments using Python's argument vector, `argv`.
 This directory includes a README file for an in-class exercise, along with all the require files.
 10/16/18 | `cw31` | Today we introduced `pa06` and continued work on `pa05`.
 This directory is a placeholder.
 10/15/18 | `cw30` | Today we learned how to build and use custom, importable Python libraries.
 A README file is included in `cw30`.